5 things you need to know about the Texas Franchise Tax

 2. Who pays Texas Franchise Tax?

-Almost every legal business in Texas: corporations, LLCs, and nonprofits may file the report, but it does not mean there is a Tax owed.
-Even freight companies may report the Tax to the Comptroller of Public Accounts to keep working and avoid the vehicle’s detention.
+Almost all businesses in Texas must file Texas Franchise Tax Report: LLCs, and non-profit entities, among others, but it does not mean they have to pay.
+Even transportation companies must file the report with the Texas Comptroller of Public Accounts to continue working and avoid the vehicle’s detention.

 3. Why do I have to report the Texas Franchise Tax Report?